aeftimia/kahler/README.md

 #Embedding the Vertices

 The next step is choosing a coordinate system to embed the vertices.

+##Symmetric and Asymmetric Grids
 The embed function is used to create a list of coordinates from grid indices.

 **Example**
 ```python